kuromian/StateService/docs/index.md

 StateService is an enterprise-grade state management for Roblox with server/client architecture, automatic cleanup, callbacks, and real-time updates.

+- For updates handled by Roblox, make sure to constantly update the package inside of the rbxmx file provided in the most recent release!

 **API Reference:** [API](/API)

 Special thanks to loleris for inspiring me to make this type of module.<br>